nterrel/ani-mm/README.md

 ## What this project actually does

-In plain language:

 - Turn a SMILES string into an ASE `Atoms` (RDKit when available, a tiny fallback otherwise).
 - Load a pretrained TorchANI model by name (currently `ANI2DR`, `ANI2X`).
 - Ask for a single‑point energy and forces (double precision first; drop to float32 only if tracing forces us to).
 - Build a single OpenMM `TorchForce` around that model so every MD step gets neural network forces.
 - Provide a “just run it” alanine dipeptide vacuum simulation (OpenMM first, ASE if the plugin isn’t there).
 - Offer a generic `run_ani_md` function with optional in‑memory coordinates or a DCD on disk.
 - (New) Optional lightweight live viewer window (ASE GUI or Matplotlib) if you want to watch atoms drift while it runs.

 ## Things not done yet (but on the radar)

 - Periodic boundary / cutoff aware variants (waiting on appropriate model + a clean interface).
 - Mixed precision exploration (make it a toggle instead of secret fallback).
 - A richer pile of reporters (CSV / JSON logs, progress bars, checkpointing).
 - Restart support.